jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

   - Proficiency in framing and composition
   - Consistent exposure and tonal control
   - Thoughtful sequencing and pacing
+  - Originality and Artistry

-📌 *Consistency and application of theory are more important than ambition.*
+📌 *Consistency and application of theory are more important than ambition at this stage.*

 ---